NOAA-CSL/MELODIES-MONET/docs/appendix/machine-specific-install.rst

 One option is to use the "melodies-monet" kernel [#ncar_jhub_kernel]_ on the NCAR JupyterHub.

 #.
 Navigate to https://jupyterhub.hpc.ucar.edu in your web browser.
 #.
-Select "Production" and log in with your NCAR CIT credentials
+Select "Production" and log in with your NCAR CIT credentials.
 #.
-Start a server
+Start a server.
 #.
 In the Notebook section of the Launcher, select "melodies-monet"
    to create a new notebook using the kernel.